-A retained search firm improves talent acquisition by NOT looking for active job seekers who dominate job board and Linkedin job postings, but instead use their vast internal rolodex, identify and cold call, and reach out to potential candidates bringing them an career opportunity and a challenge that turns them into viable applicants.
+Retained search improves talent acquisition by NOT looking for active job seekers who dominate job board and Linkedin job postings, but instead use their vast internal rolodex, identify and cold call, and reach out to potential candidates bringing them an career opportunity and a challenge that turns them into viable applicants.
 The truth is that “A players” and many “B players” NEVER add their profile to a job board and RARELY will even look at a job posting.
 They are highly qualified successful people who are rarely unemployed.
 If their company closes or their department / division is shut down, they are well-known as top producers and will have several offers before they have even left their current job.

 Simply put, prior accomplishments performing and success in meeting objectives is a better assessment than matching skill keywords on a resume.

 A custom onboarding tool that works is one that uses a psychometric composite team profile with the corresponding candidate profile and performance objectives of the role.
 No lengthy involvement of time and effort by multiple executive staff members.
 It is customized and easy to use.
 It should include a personal action plan for the new hire that identifies his/her strengths and weaknesses and provides the designated mentor with an effective coaching and evaluation tool.
 Retained search improves talent acquisition like NextGen Executive Search as clients has shown that the 60% who use the custom onboarding tool realize quick assimilation into the corporate culture and team dynamics, faster productivity, and longer retention.